Yoav666s/dnd-wiki/collections/_backgrounds/astronomer-2024.md

 index:
   - astronomer-2024
 permalink: /backgrounds/astronomer-2024/
+v_2024: true
+alt_version: astronomer
 excerpt: "You have spent years studying astronomy, learning about the celestial bodies of the Ausarian Expanse, and maybe even preparing for extraterrestrial travel."
-alt_version: astronomer
 source: "Astronomer's Guide to Extraterrestrial Travel"
 ---
 You have spent years studying astronomy, learning about the celestial bodies of the Ausarian Expanse, and maybe even preparing for extraterrestrial travel.
 Maybe you're an expert on everything that has to do with the strange planet of Albaxia, or perhaps you've been to the moon.